emil2k/tab/README.md

 	...
 }

-// TestTTF is an automatically generated table driven test for the function F. func TestTTF(t *testing.T) {
+// TestTTF is an automatically generated table driven test for the function F
+// using the tests defined in ttF. func TestTTF(t *testing.T) {
 	...
 }